securityfirst/tent-content/contents_en/tools/_/facebook.md

 ### How do I hide my general information?

 Go to your profile page and click "Update Info."
-You can control who is able to see what personal information you've listed?and if they're able to see it, they're able to search it.
+You can control who is able to see what personal information you've listed and if they're able to see it, they're able to search it.
 ![image](tool_facebook2.png)

 ### Who can see my posts, both past and future?